YassinEldeeb/create-prisma-generator/.github/ISSUE_TEMPLATE/bug-report.md

 ## Screenshots

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help better explain your problem.

 ## Environment & setup